Types of Company Formation in India

 Unlimited companies are those companies which have no limits on their liabilities to members.
 It means companies can use their personal assets to meet the company’s debt while there is winding up.

-4. On the basis of control, companies are categorized are:
+4. based on control, companies are categorized are:

 Associate Company